HELLSNAKES/the-beautiful-bot/README.md

  - [ ] add the ability to see stats on the most recent play
  - [ ] make the b!rs have the ability to the most recent number of plays that the user specifies.
  - [ ] allow the user to pick which recent play to show the stats for (for example: the one before the last recent play)
+ - [x] Add a command that allows the user to see their top 5 best plays
- - [ ] Add a command allows the user to see their best recent play
+ - [x] Add a command that allows the user to see their best recent play
  - [ ] Test the bots features
  - [ ] Consider adding the number of trys for a play to be acheived (this is refering to the b!rs command).
- - [ ] link the bot to a database either an SQL or MongoDB database (preferably a mongodb database)
+ - [x] link the bot to a database either an SQL or MongoDB database (preferably a mongodb database)
- - [ ] use the database to store the users discord id with their corresponding osu id and make it useable in all osu commands
+ - [x] use the database to store the users discord id with their corresponding osu id and make it useable in all osu commands
  - [ ] Last but not least release the bot publicly
  - [ ] Throw some discord presence spiciness.
+ - [x] Display when the user gets a full combo on a map (b!rs)
+ - [ ] Display when the user gets a new top play on a map (b!rs)
+ - [ ] Change the pp calculations system to oppai's system (https://github.com/Francesco149/oppai/tree/master/node-oppai)
 ### Known bugs/Improvements
  - [x] Make the last star size change depending on the decimal exact difficulty
  - [ ] Make diffuculties other than difficulty selected partially transparent